 Instagram

-Instagram is growing in popularity each year.
-They have a billion daily active users.
+Instagram has billions of daily active users.
 (Yes, that’s billion, with a “b.”)
 So, you definitely don’t want to ignore this mega-popular platform!
 Here’s how you can use Instagram to bolster your year-end campaign.

 Two advertising birds, one stone